 Tell your doctor if you're taking these medicines before you start taking clopidogrel:

-- medicines to thin blood or prevent blood clots, such as aspirin, warfarin, rivaroxaban or apixaban
+- medicines to prevent blood clots, such as aspirin, warfarin, rivaroxaban or apixaban

 - non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen